dannylee1020/openpo/README.md

 ![Python](https://img.shields.io/badge/python->=3.10.1-blue.svg)

-Streamline LLM Preference Optimization through effortless human feedback collection.
+OpenPO simplifies collecting preference data by generating pairwise responses from 200+ LLMs.

 ![Demo](./demo/demo.gif)

 ## What is OpenPO?
-OpenPO is an open source library that simplifies the process of collecting, managing, and leveraging human feedback for LLM preference optimization.
-By automating the comparison of different LLM outputs and gathering human feedback, OpenPO helps developers build better, more fine-tuned language models with minimal effort.
+OpenPO is an open source library that simplifies the process of collecting, managing, and leveraging preference data for LLM preference optimization.
+By automating the comparison of different LLM outputs and gathering human preference, OpenPO helps developers build better, more fine-tuned language models with minimal effort.

 ## Key Features